Configurational entropy, transition rates, and optimal interactions for rapid folding in coarse-grained model proteins: Acknowledgements

 \section{Acknowledgements}

 Financial support from the Natural Sciences and Engineering Research Council of Canada is gratefully acknowledged.
-Computations were performed on the Cedar supercomputer at the SciNet HPC Consortium, which is funded by the Canada Foundation for Innovation under the auspices of Compute Canada, the Government of Ontario, the Ontario Research Fund Research Excellence, and the University of Toronto.
+Computations were performed on the Cedar supercomputer at Simon Fraser University, which is funded by the Canada Foundation for Innovation under the auspices of Compute Canada, WestGrid, and Simon Fraser University.
 Code for this project is available at: \url{https://github.com/margaritacolberg/hybridmc}.